commfish/seak_sablefish/README.md

 ![alt text](https://github.com/commfish/seak_sablefish/blob/master/readme/NSEI_SCAA_Workflow.jpg)

 **Description of R scripts:** Many of these are deprecated or obsolete.
-Please refer to quickguide below for steps to run the model.
+Please refer to quick start guide below for steps to run the model.
 1.  [`r_helper/helper.r`](https://github.com/commfish/seak_sablefish/blob/master/r_helper/helper.R): Sourced by most other R scripts in this project, includes libraries/dependecies and ggplot themes;
 2.  [`r_helper/functions.r`](https://github.com/commfish/seak_sablefish/blob/master/r_helper/functions.R):  Sourced by most other R scripts in this project, includes user-defined functions;
 3.  `2023/r/fishery_cpue_fr_OceanAK_ftx_lb_dat.R`: *Deprecated* Instructions on pulling fish ticket and logbook data from OceanAK, cleaning it and merging the two data sources for CPUE calculation for the 2023 assessment. *This has been replaced in 2024 by the next script listed;*